-The plasma screen showing the painting in the above screenshot is rendered with the picture layer.
+The screen showing the painting in the above screenshot is rendered with the picture layer.
 The template used is from BixPack 1.

 With the picture layer you can render pictures.

 Choose LAYER > Add layer > Add picture layer... to create a new picture layer.